Humans and Animals

 Activity 3: Signs for tray game

 These resources are best used alongside torso, joint and organ models that can be purchased from a range of scientific equipment suppliers.
-The Society has some of these so if you would like to run any/ some of these activities get in touch with us to enquire about borrowing them (shipping costs would have to covered by the person borrowing them).

 a) Heart and lungs